MROH9: Evolution

-Table 2: MROH9 orthologs and related properties

-Orthologs of the human MROH9 gene (NP_001157101.1) in various animals across mammalian taxon groups.
-MYA refers to how many million years ago the mammalian taxon diverged from the human species.

-Interestingly, MROH9 orthologs were observed to only be found in mammalian species, as seen in the table above.
+Interestingly, MROH9 orthologs were observed to only be found in mammalian species, as seen in the table.
 Absolutely no homologs or orthologs were found in any birds, reptiles, amphibians, invertebrates, fungi, plants, or bacteria.
 Orthologs could be found in every extant mammalian species with the exception of Monotremes, which only showed homologs for different isoforms and various paralogs.
 It also appears that there is no direct correlation between estimated date of divergence and sequence similarity with humans; orthologs found in animals in the Glires taxon (which diverged most recently in mammals) showed less similarity to the human MROH9 sequence compared to mammal groups that diverged longer ago.

 Paralog

-Table 3: Orthologs of MROH7 and related properties

-Orthologs of the human MROH7 gene (KAI2517273.1), a paralog to MROH9, in various animals across mammalian taxon groups that had the ortholog.
-MYA refers to how many million years ago the mammalian taxon diverged from the human species.

 MROH7 is a notable paralog of the MROH9 gene and is found in humans as well as some other select mammal species.
 The second table above shows some of these paralogs and their sequence identity and similarity to the human MROH7 gene.
 Human MROH7 was found to have a 22% shared sequence identity to the human MROH9 gene.

 The graph to the right shows the corrected sequence divergence versus median date of divergence of MROH9.
 Plotted with the rate of evolution of MROH9 are rates for fibrinogen alpha (a rapidly evolving gene), cytochrome C (a slowly evolving gene), and the MROH7 paralog.
 The graph shows that the slope for MROH7 evolution is much lower than MROH9, with its rate of divergence being almost similar to that of cytochrome C. All of the orthologs of the MROH7 gene show the same sequence identity despite having diverged at different times in history.
 This could imply that the orthologs for the MROH7 gene are closer related together, and might have diverged from MROH9 roughly 94 million years ago and did not evolve much since then.
 It is also possible that the MROH7 paralog is evolving slower than the MROH9 gene.